odm7341/dispatchDuck/README.md

 - `-proxy <proxy server>`: Optional: Configure a proxy server.
 Supports http, https only.
 - `-proxybypass <comma-delimited hostnames>`: Optional.
 To be used in conjunction with `-proxy` directive.
 Supply a comma-delimited list of hostnames to be bypassed from supplied proxy.
 Wildcards supported.
 - `-clearkeys <clearkey file or url>`: Optional: Supply a json file or URL containing json URL to clearkey mappings
+- `-novideo`: Optional: Specifies that the streams in this profile contain no video (Eg. Radio Stations).
+This option will mux in a blank video stream along with the audio.
+- `-noaudio`: Optional: Specified that the streams in this profile contain no audio.
+This option will mux in silent audio for compatibility puroposes.
-- `-loglevel <loglevel>`: Optional to change the default log level of "INFO".
+- `-loglevel <loglevel>`: Optional: to change the default log level of "INFO".
 Supported options: "CRITICAL", "ERROR", "WARNING", "INFO", "DEBUG", and "NOTSET".
 - `-subtitles`: Optional to enable muxing of subtitles.
 Disabled by default.
 NOTE: Subtitle support in streamlink is limited at best.
 May not work as intended.

 Example: `dispatchwrapparr.py -i {streamUrl} -ua {userAgent} [-proxy 'http://your.proxy.server:3128' -proxybypass '192.168.0.*,*.somesite.com' -clearkeys 'clearkeys.json' -loglevel 'INFO' -subtitles]`